-You’ve worked hard to build your savings, now it’s time to start thinking about your grandchildren’s future.
-Starting or contributing to a Virginia529 account is one of the best ways to show your grandchild how much you care for their future and how important a college education can be.
-As an account owner, you remain in control of the account while contributing to their future.
+Starting or contributing to a Virginia529 account is one of the best ways to show your grandchildren how much you care for their future and how important higher education can be to their success.

 Choosing a Plan